jmlopez-rod/m/packages/web/docs/github-actions/tutorial.md

 ```

 Note that with this we avoid having to import the `run` function and the outputs
 in the final `actions.py` file.
-This is a personal preference but it at this
+This is a personal preference but we can do
-point we can do whatever we want as long as mypy and your linters allow it.
-The
+whatever we want as long as mypy and your linters allow it.
+The `RunStep` class
-`RunStep` class can be imported from `m.github.actions`.
+can be imported from `m.github.actions`.

 The final step is to run it.